 Switch mode is defined as any device operation with a duty cycle lower than 100% at a frequency above f{PWM_EXT} (min.) or f{PWM_INT} (min.).
 The device may operate in Switch mode in internal/external PWM or in direct input mode.
 In switch mode, the accumulated time spent by the load current in a particular window segment during On times of successive switching periods is identified by the aforementioned duration counter, and compared to the active segment width.
 The associated off-times are excluded by the duration counter.
 The channel is turned-off when the value of the counter exceeds the window width.
 In Figure 14, overcurrent detection shutdown is shown in case of switch mode operation with a duty cycle of 50% (solid line) and 100% (fully-on, dashed line).
-The device is turned off much later in switch mode than in fully-on mode, since the duration counter only counts overcurrent during on-times.
+The device is turned off much later in switch mode than in fully-on mode, since the duration counter only counts over-current during on-times.

 Figure 14.
-Overcurrent shutdown in PWM mode (solid line) and fully-on mode (dashed line)
+Over-current Shutdown in PWM mode (solid line) and Fully-on Mode (dashed line)

-Reset of the duration counter
+Reset of the Duration Counter

-Reset of the duration counter is achieved by performing a delatch sequence (Fault delatching).
+Reset of the duration counter is achieved by performing a delatch sequence (Fault Delatching).
 In lighting mode (CONFs = 0), this counter is also reset automatically at each auto-retry (but not in DC motor mode).

-In DC motor mode, the duration counter is reset by a performing a delatch sequence and automatically after a full on-period without overcurrent ([hson[x]=1 for any duration).
+In DC motor mode, the duration counter is reset by a performing a delatch sequence and automatically after a full on-period without over-current ([hson[x]=1 for any duration).
 Reset then actually occurs at the first turn-off instant following that on-period.

 In switch mode, the duration counter is not reset by normal PWM activity unless delatching is performed.

-Severe short-circuit fault (latchable fault)
+Severe Short-circuit Fault (latchable fault)

-When a severe short-circuit (SC) is detected at turn-ON (wiring length $L{LOAD} < L{SHORT}$, see Table 4), the channel is shut off immediately.
-For wiring lengths above L{SHORT} , the device is protected from short-circuits by the normal overcurrent protection functions (Overtemperature fault (latchable fault)).
-When an SC occurs, FSB goes low (logic [0]), and the SC bit is set, eventually followed by an auto-retry.
-SC is of the latchable fault type (see Protection and diagnostic features and Fault delatching).
+When a severe short-circuit (SC) is detected at turn-ON (wiring length L{LOAD} </br> L{SHORT} , see Table 3), the channel is shut off immediately.
+For wiring lengths above L{SHORT} , the device is protected from short-circuits by the normal over-current protection functions (Over-temperature Fault (latchable fault)).
+When an SC occurs, FSB goes low (logic [0]), and the SC bit is set, eventually followed by an autoretry.
+SC is of the latchable fault type (see Protection and Diagnostic Features and Fault Delatching).

-Overvoltage detection (enabled by default)
+Over-voltage Detection (enabled by default)

-By default, the supply overvoltage protection (V{PWR}) is enabled.
-When overvoltage occurs ($V{PWR} \ge V{PWR(OV)}$), the device turns OFF both channels simultaneously, the FSB pin is asserted low, and the OV fault bit is set to logic [1].
+By default, the supply over-voltage protection (V{PWR}) is enabled (see When over-voltage occurs $(V{PWR} \ge V{PWR(OV)})$, the device will turn OFF both channels simultaneously, the FSB pin is asserted low, and the OV fault bit is set to logic [1].
 The channels remain OFF until the supply voltage drops below a threshold voltage $V{PWR} \le V{PWR(OV)} - V{PWR(OVHYS)}$.
 The OV bit can then be reset by reading out the STATR register.

-The overvoltage protection can be disabled by setting the OV_dis = 1 in the general configuration (GCR) register.
-In this case, the FSB pin neither asserts a fault occurrence, nor turns off the channels.
-However, the fault register (OV bit) still reports an overvoltage occurrence (when $V{PWR} \ge V{PWR(OV)}$) as a warning.
-When $V{PWR} \ge V{PWR(OV)}$, the value of the on-resistance on both channels ($R{DS(on)}$) still lays within the ranges specified in Table 4.
+The over-voltage protection can be disabled by setting the OV_dis = 1 in the general configuration (GCR) register.
+In this case, the FSB pin will neither assert a fault occurrence, nor will the channels be turned off.
+However, the fault register (OV bit) will still report an over-voltage occurrence (when $V{PWR} \geq V{PWR(OV)}$) as a warning.
+When $V{PWR} \geq V{PWR(OV)}$, the value of the on-resistance on both channels $(R{DS(ON)})$ still lays within the ranges specified in Table 3.